|9 Jan 2023 - 13 Jan 2023||There will be 3-4 hours of sessions per day, scheduled between 11am-5pm||Online|

 The Social Data School is an application only online intensive teaching programme structured around the life-cycle of a digital research project, covering principles of research design, data collection, cleaning and preparation, methods of analysis and visualisation, and data management and preservation practices.
-The school welcomes applications from all backgrounds, including journalists, NGOs, activists, trade unionists and members of civil society organisations.

-At the Social Data School, we will focus on the image as a place of inquiry for investigations.
+At this Social Data School, we will focus on the image as a place of inquiry for investigations.
 We will extract data from social networks, and multiple video and photographic sources, and learn how computer vision and automation can help in the investigation of public interest stories and projects.
 In short, we will develop a critical toolkit for interrogating the image-based cultures of the digital age.

 Modules will cover the following content:

 - Introduction to Social Media data mining, analysis and visualisation